 top of page

-Additionally, effective July 1, 2024, Bill 44 legislation came into effect.
-The prior R-10 zoning that was in place for almost 40 years across Brentwood Park has been replaced with new R1 zoning (that applies to all neighbourhoods across Burnaby), permitting the development of up to 6 separate dwelling units that are 4 stories (12 metres) high for each lot in Brentwood Park.
+Effective July 1, 2024, Bill 44 legislation came into effect.
+The prior R-10 zoning that was in place for almost 40 years across Brentwood Park has been replaced with new R1 zoning, permitting the development of up to 6 separate dwelling units that are 4 stories (12 metres) high for each lot in Brentwood Park.

-We have discovered a valuable asset that can be used to prevent high density development in Brentwood Park that does not require government assistance.
+Along our journey, we discovered a valuable asset that can be used to prevent high density development in Brentwood Park that is outside direct government control.
 Most homes in Brentwood Park are protected by Statutory Building Schemes registered on title that restrict the use of land in our neighbourhood to single family dwellings.
-If appropriate action is taken, this legal agreement can be very effective at preventing development contemplated under Bills 44 and 47 in Brentwood Park.
+If appropriate action is taken, this legal agreement can be very effective at preserving the intended and existing character of the neighbourhood, even despite Bills 44 and 47.

 Contact us to learn more about this valuable asset.